Keto Focaccia

 This post may contain affiliate links.
 See my disclosure policy.

-Keto focaccia bread that's perfectly crisp on the outside while soft and bread-like inside.
-Coated with fresh olive oil and herbs.
-Cut into chunks and dip into low-carb marinara or extra virgin olive oil.
+Keto focaccia that's crispy on the outside with a soft, bread-like pull inside.
+Coated in olive oil and herbs, with dimples that pool every drop right where you want it.
+Cut into strips and dip into marinara or straight olive oil.

 How to make keto focaccia bread